Man City transfer rumours

 Tanguy Ndombele - Lyon president Jean-Michel Aulas has confirmed Manchester United and City are interested in signing the midfielder, but says his preference would be to sell to Juventus.
 SSN also believe the player is on a three-man shortlist to replace Fernandinho this summer.

-Ben Chilwell - Leicester's left-back has revealed that City boss Pep Guardiola complemented him after the club's 1-0 loss at the Etihad last season.
+Ben Chilwell - Leicester's left-back has revealed that City boss Pep Guardiola complimented him after the club's 1-0 loss at the Etihad last season.

 Matthijs de Ligt - Louis van Gaal has advised the Ajax defender to join either City or Barcelona if he leaves the Dutch club this summer.